 We believe this is an important mission, and that this is one of those rare moments in history where a technology comes along that could genuinely make the world a better place.
 In the short-term, we recognize that new technologies often lead to new problems.
 The invention of the car came with urban sprawl, pollution, and over 1.25 million fatalities each year.
 But cars are also getting cleaner, safer, and more efficient and few of us are willing to go back to the horse carriage.
 Disruption doesn’t occur because a technology is pushed on unwelcoming consumers.
 Instead, disruption occurs when it suddenly fills a vacuum in consumer demand.
 The arrow of technological progress always points toward a better future and we trust in the wisdom of the markets to get us there.

-Over the next few weeks, we will be releasing a white paper followed by an announcement of the new fund with a tentative target size of $20 million.
-The fund will invest globally and will seek to invest in the best of breed companies from pre-seed to pre-IPO in addition to some secondary transactions.
+The fund will will have a target size of $20m and will invest globally.
+We will seek to invest in the best of breed companies from pre-seed to pre-IPO in addition to some secondary transactions.

 The fund will be open to both individual accredited investors and institutional investors.
 Investors investing less than $1 million will have an opportunity to participate in the first close period ending on December 15.
-If you would like to get notifications and early access to the fund, you can sign up here.
+Invest now or learn more here..

 Questions or comments, email us at [email protected]